Business loan vs. line of credit

 -

 Lendistry provides a range of loan options fit for businesses at different stages.
-It includes standard term loans, term loans for startups and minorities, a non-revolving line of credit and an SBA loan.
+It includes standard term loans, term loans for low-income businesses and an SBA loan.
 But its loan sizes don’t work for small expenses, as they start at $25,000.

 -

-Accion Opportunity Fund offers term loans from $5,000 to $250,000, focusing on small businesses that can’t traditionally get funding.
+Accion Opportunity Fund offers term loans and equipment loans from $5,000 to $250,000, focusing on small businesses that can’t traditionally get funding.
 This includes women, veterans and minority business owners.
-Interest rates start at 7.49 simple interest for these underserved communities.
-But it’s not a good fit if your business needs other types of loans, such as a line of credit or equipment loan.
+Interest rates start at 8.49 simple interest for these underserved communities.
+But it’s not a good fit if your business needs other types of loans, such as a line of credit.

 - Existing relationship with a lender